 About Ashtabula County

 Ashtabula County is located in the northeastern corner of Ohio, bordered by Lake Erie to the north and Pennsylvania to the east.
 Established in 1807, it is one of Ohio's original counties and covers approximately 702 square miles, making it one of the larger counties in the state by land area.
 Ashtabula County seat is Jefferson, Ohio, a small community located in the center of Ashtabula County.
 As of the 2020 Census, Ashtabula County has a population of approximately 97,574 residents.
 Ashtabula County is named after the Ashtabula River, which flows through Ashtabula County; the name is derived from a Native American word meaning 'fish river' or 'river of many fish.'
-Major cities and villages include Ashtabula, Geneva, Conneaut, and Geneva-on-the-Lake.
+Major cities and villages include Ashtabula, Geneva, Conneaut, and Geneva-NC.
 Ashtabula County is known for its covered bridges—Ashtabula County has more covered bridges than any other county in Ohio, with 19 historic structures still standing.
 Ashtabula County also features significant Lake Erie shoreline, supporting tourism, viticulture, and recreational boating.
 Key government offices include Ashtabula County Recorder, located at 25 West Jefferson Street in Jefferson; Ashtabula County Clerk of Courts, also at Ashtabula County courthouse complex in Jefferson; and Ashtabula County Auditor, which is the property assessor.
 Ashtabula County's economy historically relied on manufacturing, agriculture, and shipping through the Port of Ashtabula, one of the busiest Great Lakes ports.
 Today, Ashtabula County balances industrial activity with growing wine tourism and seasonal recreation.

 Sheriff, Police & Law Enforcement